Once the agency gets your application it will do the following:

 Arrange for a social worker to visit you on several occasions to carry out an assessment - this is to check you’re suitable to become an adoptive parent.

-Arrange a police check - you will not be allowed to adopt if you, or an adult member of your family, have been convicted of a serious offence, eg against a child.
+Arrange a police check - you will not be allowed to adopt if you, or an adult member of your family, have been convicted of a serious offence, for example against a child.

 Ask you to provide the names of 3 referees who will give you a personal reference.
 One of your referees can be a relative.